Copyright © 2001-2020 Sue B.V.

 <email@example.com> so we can take

-Organization of this book: This book has been organized to follow the Linux Professional Institute level 2 objectives for LPIC-2 certification revision 4.0.0 of November 1st, 2013.
-The detailed objectives are available via http://www.lpi.org/linux-certifications/programs/lpic-2 .
+Organization of this book: This book has been organized to follow the Linux Professional Institute level 2 objectives for LPIC-2 certification revision 4.5.0 of February 13th, 2017.
+The detailed objectives are available via https://www.lpi.org/study-resources/lpic-2-201-exam-objectives/ and https://www.lpi.org/study-resources/lpic-2-202-exam-objectives/ .

 The authors use the DocBook documentation standard for this book.